programmfabrik/easydb-documentation/en/sysadmin/plugin/plugin.md

 ## Wordpress Plugin {#wordpressplugin}

 Plugin to easily transport media files to Wordpress CMS.

-Currently this supports creating of new media as well as updating media metadata.
-When media are updated in easydb, a new media is created in Wordpress.
-There is no support for deletes.
+Currently, this plugin supports the creation of new media as well as the updating of related metadata.
+When a new record is created in easydb, a new record is also created in Wordpress.
+There is no support for deleting media.

+### Prerequisites

+* Support for Wordpress 4.7
+* For use in the frontend, the JSON rest API must be activated (is the default) and authentication must be set up.

 ### Setup (Wordpress)

 * easydb supports **JSON Basic Authentication** and **WP REST API - OAuth 1.0a Server**.
 * Install plugin(s) for authentication
 * Enable plugin(s) for authentication
-* Setup a user for oauth plugin, Callback URL: http://**easydb-server**/api/v1/plugin/base/easydb-wordpress-plugin/oauth1
+* Setup a user for oauth plugin, Callback URL: http:// **easydb-server** /api/v1/plugin/base/easydb-wordpress-plugin/oauth1

 ## Install Plugin in easydb

-* Make sure the plugin is correctly installed (paths are relative to the .yml);
+* Make sure the plugin is correctly installed (paths are relative to the .yml)

 Add the following lines to your server.yml: